Dfunction(Database, Field_str, Criteria)

 Databaseis a range, embedded array or array generated by an array expression that is structured so that each row after Row 1 is a database record, and each column is a database field.
 Row 1 contains the labels for each field.

-Fieldindicates which column (field) contains the values to be averaged.
+Fieldindicates which column (field) contains the values to be included in the result.
 This can be expressed as either the field name (text string) or the column number, where the left-most column would be represented as 1.

 Criteriais a range, embedded array or array generated by an array expression that is structured such that the first row contains the field name(s) to which the criterion (criteria) will be applied, and subsequent rows contain the conditional test(s).